-This trip was sponsored and organized by France Passion Magazine and the NYC office of Atout France, made possible by help from their partners.
+This trip was sponsored and organized by France Passion Magazine and the NYC office of Atout France.
+It was made possible by help from their partners.
 My thanks to Air France for the upgrade to Business Class on our NYC to Paris flight.
 As always, all opinions are my own and I was given no direction on what to write or share with you.
 All images were taken on my iPhone 4S and edited with VSCOcam or Faded.

 The truth about Paris is that I’ve always been a beggar on its streets.
-I know FrancePassion, it’s the tears I cry when I can’t do everything I want to in Paris but I am still overwhelmingly grateful just to BE IN France!
+I know France Passion.
+It’s the tears I cry when I can’t do everything I want to in Paris.
+But when I am still overwhelmingly grateful just to BE IN France!

-Every visit, I’ve been broke but happy, resigned to merely surviving on baguettes and croissants.
-I walked till my feet felt as if they would fall off, I spilt tears at the beauty of La Tour Eiffel as it sparkled at night but I was always on the outside, looking in at the luxurious, glamorous side of my favorite city.
+Every visit, I’ve been broke but happy.
+Resigned to merely surviving on baguettes and croissants.
+I walked till my feet felt as if they would fall off.
+I spilt tears at the beauty of La Tour Eiffel as it sparkled at night.
+But I was always on the outside; looking in at the luxurious, glamorous side of my favorite city.

 It turns out, I am forever the outsider and yet I still loved it as I always do.
-In fact, I’m the woman who doesn’t know which fork to use or where to even start shopping but I still tear up when La Tour Eiffel sparkles and I’m still just as in awe of every architecturally magnificent building as I was on my first day in Paris so many years ago now.
-I was called simple, and that might be the case.
-Simply in love with Paris, that’s me.
+In fact, I’m the woman who doesn’t know which fork to use or where to even start shopping.
+But I still tear up when La Tour Eiffel sparkles.
+I’m still just as in awe of every architecturally magnificent building as I was on my first day in Paris so many years ago.
+I was called simple.
+That might be the case.

-We began, by checking into Hotel Le Six in the sixth arrondissement.
+We began by checking into Hotel Le Six in the sixth arrondissement.
 It is colorful and carefully appointed to maximize the small space it takes up.
 After a long flight, the L’Occitane bath products were the first thing to catch my eye and I longed to relax in my room’s soaking tub.

 For lunch we found ourselves at the quirky Café du Palais where more art than might normally be sensible covers the walls and where the house specialty is seafood, which I can’t eat.
 No matter, my light pasta that was drenched in cheese and crispy prosciutto still makes my mouth water to recall.
 I was the one who lucked out.
 It was all enjoyed with even more champagne, a decadent pause before more sightseeing.

-A beautiful sunset with colors pulled straight from an artist’s canvas greeted us before we, almost reluctantly, returned to Paris.
+A beautiful sunset with colors pulled straight from an artist’s canvas greeted us before we returned to Paris.

 Riad is funny, humble, vivacious and well connected to the best purveyors of goods in Marché aux Puces de Saint-Ouen.
-We ended our shopping with lunch at Ma Cocotte, also designed by Philippe Starck, where we learned that he not only designed the restaurant for his friend who owns it but it was he who came up with the idea to open a restaurant in the space to begin with.
-I kept my eyes open for his face after learning he enjoys dining frequently at the restaurant he helped to give life to, but in the end struck out.
+We ended our shopping with lunch at Ma Cocotte, also designed by Philippe Starck.
+There we learned that he not only designed the restaurant for his friend who owns it but it was he who came up with the idea to open a restaurant in the space to begin with.
+I kept my eyes open for his face after learning he enjoys dining frequently at the restaurant he helped to give life to.
+In the end, struck out.
 Lunch, however, did not disappoint.
-A classic roast chicken with the creamiest mashed potatoes I’ve ever had in my life left me nearly speechless.
-I wondered in that moment how I could make my dream of living in Paris a reality…
+A classic roast chicken with the creamiest mashed potatoes I’ve ever had in my life, left me nearly speechless.
+I wondered in that moment how I could make my dream of living in Paris a reality.